sayeda-tahmina/CUET-Hall-Seat-Allocation-Project/README.md

-# Hall Seat Allocation System
+# CUET Hall Seat Allocation System
 A system built for hall seat allocation for our university.